 Personally, I’ve always ordered my bands from Power Systems.
 They’re priced well and they’ve always proven pretty durable for me.

 I personally suffered through a time when I was having horrible pain in my IT bands due to poor glute activation.
-How, I thought, could someone that could squat 500 pounds not being using their glutes?
+How, I thought, could someone who could squat 500 pounds not be using their glutes?

-Now that you know the proper form, I highly recommend working lateral band walk and other glute activation exercises into your warmups and it’s why you’ll find them in many of my own Strength and Conditioning Programs.
+Now that you know the proper form, I highly recommend working lateral band walk and other glute activation exercises into your warmups.